 In the Roman Catholic church, individuals are told as the ashes are applied to their foreheads, “Turn from sin and live the Gospel.”

 Catholics observe Ash Wednesday by fasting, abstaining from meat and repenting.
 Other Christian denominations make fasting optional, with the main focus being on repentance.

-The Rev. Jose H. Gomez, the Roman Catholic Archbishop of Los Angeles, will celebrate Ash Wednesday Mass at noon at the Cathedral of Our Lady of the Angels.
-The Mass will be streamed live on facebook.com/olacathedral.
+The Rev. David Gallardo, pastor of the Cathedral of Our Lady of the Angels, will celebrate Ash Wednesday Mass at noon at the cathedral.
+The Mass will be streamed live on the cathedral's Facebook page, facebook.com/olacathedral.

 Masses with distribution of ashes will also be celebrated at the cathedral in English at 6:15, 7 and 8 a.m. and 5:15 p.m. and at 7 p.m. in Spanish.
 A bilingual Liturgy of the Word with distribution of ashes will be celebrated at 3 p.m.

-Those attending Mass or Liturgical services will receive a 90-minute parking validation.
+Those attending the morning or noon Masses will receive a 90-minute parking validation.

 “Lent is a time of purification, spiritual growth and deepening our conversion in Christ,” Archbishop José H. Gomez wrote in his annual Lenten message.
 “The life of virtue is also about self-examination and discipline, about mastering our appetites and cultivating good habits that order our lives in the image of Jesus.”

 Ashes will be imposed on pedestrians by the deans of St. John's Episcopal Cathedral in South Los Angeles, continuing a tradition begun five years ago to make it convenient for people who wish to recognize Ash Wednesday but who may not wish to attend a church service.